rjamesnw/FlowScript/README.md

 # FlowScript #

-FlowScript is a visual programming language used for build client and server applications using a browser.
+FlowScript is a visual programming language (VPL) used for build client and server applications using a browser.
 It is built using TypeScript and NodeJS.
 FlowScript started under the name CircuitScript around 2010, but was later renamed to FlowScript in 2014 within a private repo during the prototype phase.
 It is now being release in alpha (still a WIP) on GitHub as of Oct 30, 2018.

 ### Version ###